 Here’s a great recipe:

-- 2 parts coconut oil (we are big fan of coconut oil , our favorite brand is this one, which is cost effective and great quality, with divine scent, it can be used for food, hair, skin etc… but you can also use olive oil)
+- 2 parts coconut oil (we are big fan of coconut oil , our favorite brand is this one on Amazon, which is cost effective and great quality, with divine scent, it can be used for food, hair, skin etc… but you can also use olive oil)

 - 4 parts coffee grains or sugar (make sure they are fine as large ones can tear your skin)